-Rhythm is the most essential aspect of music and having a sense for it divides good musicians from those that aren’t.
+The most significant aspect of music is rhythm, and having a feel for it separates the skilled from those that aren’t.

 Even when you play some very melodic tune, a few wrong notes won’t be the end of the world.
 However, playing off time can be very noticeable.

-When someone has a great sense for rhythm, people usually talk about talent.
+When someone has a great sense of rhythm, people usually talk about talent.
 Therefore, many musicians, even professionals, neglect it and don’t work hard enough.

-In reality, things are a little bit different.
 Just like every other thing in life, rhythmics are mostly about practice.
-Everyone should be able to master his timing, the point is to dedicate yourself to practice and be prepared for a hard work.
+Everyone should be able to hit his mark, but the goal is to commit oneself to practice and prepare for a hard effort.

 Here are some tips that will make you practice routine more efficient:

 This would be the first and probably most important step.
 There are many musicians who practice for hours.

 However, most of them don’t focus on rhythm and timing in particular.
 Instead of that, they usually work on things like beats, scales, patterns, licks, and similar things.